wingillis/figure-control/readme.md

 And a result like this should follow:

-`/path/to/figure/output/exploratory/12-30-2017-f8f5853`
+`/path/to/figure/output/exploratory/223-12-30-2017-f8f5853`

-And a new directory will be created with today's date and the latest commit for this repo.
+And a new directory will be created with the commit number, today's date, and the latest commit for this repo.

 ### Matlab